Justice-Through-Code/fall_2020/challenges/04_bootcamp_strings_booleans/active_learning_challenge_4.md

 Fix the comments in this section of the python script.

 ### Challenge 1.5:
-Below each comment with the format "# Q: question here", add a comment answering the question.
+Below each comment with the format `# Q: question here`, add a comment answering the question.

 ### Challenge 1.6:
 Debug this section of the python script.
 Run the script to make sure it works!